Profession: King of Thailand

 Why Famous: Bhumibol Adulyadej ascended the throne of Thailand aged 18 in 1946 in mysterious circumstances after the death of his brother King Ananda Mahido in an accident.

-Bhumibol Adulyadej revived the monarchy in Thailand and has enjoyed enormous popularity throughout his reign.
+Bhumibol Adulyadej revived the monarchy in Thailand and enjoyed enormous popularity throughout his reign.

 In 2006 Bhumibol Adulyadej celebrated 60 years on the throne.
-He is currently the longest ruling Thai monarch and the world's current longest serving head of state.
+He was the longest ruling Thai monarch and the world's longest serving head of state until his death in 2016.

 - 1950-04-28 King Bhumibol Adulyadej of Thailand marries Mon Rajawongse Sirikit at Sra Pathum Palace after a quiet engagement in Lausanne, Switzerland July 19, 1949.